How are food products rated?

 Every additive is assigned a risk level based on various existing studies: risk-free (green dot), limited risk (yellow dot), moderate risk (orange dot), hazardous (red dot).

 If an additive we consider to be hazardous is present, the maximum score for the product is set at 49/100.
-In this case, this criterion can represent more than 30% of the score.
+In this situation, this criterion can represent more than 30% of the score.

 Information about the risks associated with each additive, as well as the corresponding scientific sources, are available in the application.